Here's What You Get Immediate Access To When You Become An Exscope Member

 This kind of person isn’t difficult to spot.

 It’s the Phd who doesn’t mind getting a less-than-perfect image…so long as he or she can complete an assignment.
 Or the core manager who doesn’t mind cutting corners or watching students struggle…as long as he or she continues to enjoy a secure position at the university.

-If this describes you, then you need to look for a different solution than the Expert Microscopy Training Program.
+If this describes you, then you need to look for a different solution than the Expert Microscopy Career Program.

 Our course is suited to help graduate students and researchers understand important principles of microscopy…so that they achieve their goals, streamline their experiments, and bring new scientific breakthroughs to light with incredible images.

-Get Access to the Expert Microscopy Training Program & Network
+Get Access to the Expert Microscopy Career Program & Network

-If you’ve made the choice to improve critical microscopy skills with the Expert Microscopy Training Program…welcome!
+If you’ve made the choice to improve critical microscopy knowledge with the Expert Microscopy Career Program…welcome!

 Whether you’ve enrolled to educate your university students, bring a new research team member up to speed on best practices, or simply improve your own microscopy knowledge…

-You’ll find your Expert Microscopy Training Program provides practical instruction in this important research skill.
+You’ll find your Expert Microscopy Career Program provides practical instruction in this important research skill.